optimagic-dev/optimagic/docs/source/development/how-to.md

 {ref}`style_guide` on the next page before you continue.

 Next, clone the [repository](https://github.com/OpenSourceEconomics/estimagic/) to your local machine.
-This will create a copy of the repository where you have local write access.
-Your fix will be implemented in your copy.
-After that, you will open a Pull Request (PR).
-With a PR you propose your changes to be merged into the project.
+This will create a copy of estimagic's repository where you have local write access.
+You'll implement all changes and fixes on your local copy before opening a Pull Request (PR).
+With a PR you propose your changes to be merged into the project's main branch.
 If you plan to become a regular contributor, we can give you push access to unprotected branches, which makes the process more convenient for you.

 Below is a step-by-step guide on how to implement your changes via a PR while adhering to estimagic's style guide.

 1. Clone the repository to your disk.
 Set up the project environment with conda.
-This will automatically install your local version of estimagic in editable mode.
+This will automatically install a local version of estimagic in editable mode.

-   On your computer, open the terminal in the root of your local estimagic repo and enter the following commands:
+   On your computer, open the terminal in the root directory of your local estimagic repo and enter the following commands:

    ```bash
    $ conda env create -f environment.yml